A Museum For What Ales You

 No, I had not.
 Nor had I even heard of it before randomly selecting Coventry to visit that morning either.
 So show me the way, kind lady, show me the way.
 She led me up the dark and skinny stairwell and launched straight into the tour.
 I was immediately struck by her similarity to Simka from “Taxi,” both physically and emotionally.
 (I mean that in a good way; she was very nice and kindly, just kind of timid and wary.
 Then again, she was all alone in this old house that apparently gets one visitor a month with a tall doofus taking lots of weird pictures.
 So, fake-Simka, you’re alright with me.)

-The first painting was the now expected “Ugly Lady Portrait.”
+The first painting was the now expected “Unattractive Lady Portrait,” above.
 This one was of Fanny West – a woman whom I know nothing about.
-Other than she was ugly, that is.
+Other than she was unattractive, that is.

-All the paintings and furniture was covered in sheets, so Simka dutifully removed them all, explaining each piece.
+All the paintings and furniture were covered in sheets, so Simka dutifully removed them all, explaining each piece.
 The next one was the coolest; a street scene from Coventry from a couple hundred years ago.
 Hey, I know that church!
 Right out on Route 44, the Second Congregational Church of Coventry.
-(The link below tells me that a Reverand Nathan Strong was the first paster in 1745… is there something Simka wasn’t telling me?)
 The area around the church today includes a Dunkin Donuts and a supermarket.
 Here, I’ve recreated the scenes:

 We moved from the top of the stairs into a little bedroom.
 There was an odd assortment of things here: A loom, A dressform, a giant dollhouse, and a barn model.
 The barn, it turns out, was found in the eaves a few years ago and the museum knows nothing more about it.
 The giant dollhouse, however, was donated about 20 years ago after it’s owner died tragically in a car accident.
 It’s quite impressive – all done by hand and very, very detailed.
 It even had lights.